 - At least 16 colleges had 40% or more of freshmen who graduated in the top 10% of their class

 - 176 admitted at least half of all applicants

 - 71 had 10% or more of undergraduates registered with disabilities

 The point of this is that if you want to save $20,000 of the cost of college then you need to find the colleges that are willing to give you $20,000 in merit scholarships.

 I know this might sound like a joke, if you want a million dollars, find someone who will give you a million dollars.

 But it’s not.

 Colleges are the biggest source of free money for students.
-They award grants and scholarships to students to keep their classes filled.
+They award need-based grants and merit scholarships to students to keep their classes filled.

 This means that families can save a lot of money by making sure students apply to colleges that are willing to give them money to attend.

 You can do your own search for colleges most likely to meet your family’s financial and academic requirements using the DIYCollegeRankings College Search spreadsheet.